eejasm/SII-NowNet/README.md

 ## 2. SII-NowNet architecture

 This is a jupyter notebook containing the basic form of the CNN underlying SII-NowNet.
-Current takes a 63x63x3 as input but this can be modified and re-trained on data wth different dimesnions (to account for different domains)
+Currentlt it takes a 63x63x3 matrix as input, but this can be modified and re-trained on data wth different dimensions (to account for different domains)